agartime/big_data/README.md

-U-Tad Big Data Master's Degree Lessons Learned
+U-Tad Big Data Master's Degree Lessons Learnt
 ==============================================

 This is a set of practice lessons learned during the first U-Tad Master's Degree in Big Data (Oct 2013 - May 2014).